-We cannot predict the extent to which our business may be affected by these or other potential future legislative or regulatory developments.
+We cannot predict the extent to which our business may be affected by these or other potential future legislative, regulatory, or payer developments.
 However, in general we expect that state, federal, and international legislative and regulatory developments could have further negative effects on pricing and reimbursement for our human pharmaceutical products.